 Axial Flow Pump

 When the fluid flows parallel to the pump shaft, it is called an axial flow pump.
-In this type of pumping liquid moves parallel to the pump shaft.
+In this type of pump, pumping liquid moves parallel to the pump shaft.
 This action resembles working or propellant.
 This pump is useful when handling a large amount of fluid with very little pressure head.
-Dewatering pumps, water circulation pumps are everyday use cases of axial flow pumps.
+Dewatering pumps and water circulation pumps are everyday use cases of axial flow pumps.

 Mixed Flow Pump